Diagnosis & Treatment of Heart Valve Disease

 Your First Appointment

 Most of the time, we can ensure that all necessary tests are completed by the day of your initial visit.
-Our primary team of heart valve doctors reviews your records, and at your appointment, we discuss your treatment options.
+Our heart valve doctors review your records, and at your appointment, we discuss your treatment options.
 During your visit, you may also meet with other specialists based on your individual needs such as geriatric cardiologists, physical therapists, nutritionists, or research specialists.

 We understand that deciding among the variety of treatment options for heart valve disease may feel overwhelming for patients and their families.
 We provide you and your family with the information you need to make an informed decision.